evinaeva/polyglot-watchdog/README.md

 - “Polyglot Watchdog is a contract-first localization QA pipeline and operator console.”
 - “The repository contains real artifact-backed pipeline components and partial operator UI integration.”
 - “The project is pre-production and not yet production-ready.”
+- “The operator workflow is multi-page by design.”
 - “OCR is deferred from v1.0.”
 - “Manual seed URL workflow is valid for v1.0.”

 Avoid these outdated statements:

-- “No meaningful pipeline implementation exists.”
+- “No pipeline phases are implemented.”
-- “Every API response is static stub data.”
+- “All API responses are mock/static.”
 - “The repository is only a UI scaffold.”
+- “The full operator workflow must exist on a single page to count as integrated.”
 - “The current product is production-ready.”

 ## Repo areas